 Contextual is the future.
 Find out why you should try it

 User privacy has never been more important for online marketing.
 The biggest change is related to cookies, but there are also a number of initiatives aiming at limiting the abilities to fingerprint and build ID graphs.
 This means that, sooner rather than later, many popular targeting strategies will become obsolete.
-To stay ahead, make sure to read the Future of Advertising section on our blog and, for tailored advice, reach out to learn how RTB House can help you improve campaign efficiency, both now and in the cookieless world.
+To stay ahead, make sure to read other articles about Deep Learning on our blog and, for tailored advice, reach out to learn how RTB House can help you improve campaign efficiency, both now and in the cookieless world.

 “Identifying the right target and technology was crucial for making the best segmentation and bringing a compelling message directly to where consumers were interacting.
 Powerful statements and laser-focused media created the necessary engagement for a flawless transition.” – Alberto Calvo, CEO of Dabra Group & President of CACE